vivyles/DevOps-Projects-Dareyio/project2.md

 After installing my web server and relational db, I installed php which will be responsible for processing my code and generating dynamic content for my web server as shown below.

 ![854265FE-6AA4-42F6-AE55-84CB4FE99E5D_1_105_c](https://user-images.githubusercontent.com/80499748/113030989-048b3380-9143-11eb-83bc-9e5e69b552e2.jpeg)

+ # # #STEP4-Configuring Nginx to use PHP processor

+ After installing php, I added a new directory structure within /var/www for my projectlemp website as the default directory, then i assigned ownership to the curent system user.
+I then opened a new config file in Nginx's sites-available using nano editor.I then activated my config file by linking it to the nginx's sites-enabled directory so that nginx will use it when next it reloads.
+Lastly I disabled nginx default host, and created a new index.html for my projectLEMP web root, at the end nginx was reload, and i got the output  as shown below.